Art in public around Miami during Art Basel

-The 2015 edition of Art Basel Miami Beach is scheduled for Wednesday, Dec.
-3 through Sunday, Dec.
-6 at the Miami Beach Convention Center.
+The 2016 edition of Art Basel Miami Beach is scheduled for Dec.
+1-4 at the Miami Beach Convention Center.
 Limited parking is available in Miami Beach at the municipal parking lot on Convention Center Drive, as well as a parking garage located on 17th Street.

 Here are some insider tips to getting around the city during one of the busiest times of the year.

 Free Art Week Shuttle Service (only offered seasonly)

 In an effort to make the numerous art fairs in Miami Beach and Miami more easily accessible, every year, the the cities of Miami and Miami Beach combine efforts to operate a free shuttle service that connects to the existing free transportation services and art shows from the beach to the mainland.
 This service is offered the Wednesday through Sunday of Miami Art Week and Art Basel.

 The East/West Loop has stops in the Midtown/Wynwood area as well as Miami Beach.

 • Convention Center Drive & 17th Street (Miami Beach Convention Center)

 The North/South Loop stops in South Beach at the Miami Beach Convention Center as well as stops along Collins Avenue stretching north to the Bandshell Park.

 • Convention Center Drive & 17th Street (Northbound MBCC)

 • 17th Street & Washington Avenue (Southbound MBCC)